 Perth Guitar Quartet

-These new works will be recorded in early 2023 by the Perth Guitar Quartet (Don Candy, Jameson Feakes, Jonathan and Melissa Fitzgerald), and premiered in a CD-launch concert at the Perth International Classical Guitar Festival in late-July 2023 alongside Duncan Gardiner's Stone, Shell, Bone and Feather, inspired by the East Perth Cemeteries.
+These new works were premiered by the Perth Guitar Quartet (Don Candy, Jameson Feakes, Jonathan and Melissa Fitzgerald) on a sold-out CD-launch concert at the Perth International Classical Guitar Festival on 28 July 2023 alongside Duncan Gardiner's Stone, Shell, Bone and Feather (inspired by the East Perth Cemeteries, and originally premiered by PGQ in 2016).
+The concert was hailed as “a stunning performance” which “…will no doubt put Perth on the radars of concert goers from all over the globe.” (rtrfm.com.au) Read the full review of the album launch concert here.